alisaracoglu/Bootstrap-for-WordPress/README.md

 ## Warning
+- The "container" class in bootstrap may not be compatible with WordPress theme templates because it contains exact width values via the full screen width.
+You can use the "container-fluid" class instead.
-There are no studies on bootstrap js.
+- There are no studies on bootstrap js.
 In case of conflicts about javascript, a prefix can be added to the functions.